Understanding The Culture of Poverty: Breaking Stereotypes and Building Empathy

 Building empathy requires active engagement with diverse communities, challenging our own biases and preconceived notions, and being open to learning from the experiences of others.
 It involves creating spaces for dialogue and amplifying the voices of those affected by poverty.

-In conclusion, empathy and understanding are essential tools in addressing poverty and breaking down stereotypes.
+Empathy and understanding are essential tools in addressing poverty and breaking down stereotypes.
 By cultivating empathy, we can foster a more compassionate and inclusive society, where individuals are empowered to overcome the challenges of poverty and achieve their full potential.

 Strategies for building empathy towards individuals experiencing poverty